thomass171/tcp-22/README.md

 The converted files are copied to _platform-unity/PlatformUnity/Assets/scripts-generated_

 Open the project platform-unity/PlatformUnity in Unity.
-It should compile all the files with two errors related to using delegates.
+It should compile all the files with some errors related to using delegates.
 Unfortunately the converter does not remove the FunctionalInterface (which become delegates in CS) method names, so you need to remove these manually.
 In detail these are: